Traditional Patchwork Quilt Pattern and Tutorial (Part 1)

 I will be using these fabrics

 Part 2 will be a photo tutorial to make the first block.
-Please feel free to comment or ask questions :-)
+You can find it here.

 Leave a comment